rpm-software-management/rpm/docs/manual/plugins.md

 Warning: The exact relations and semantics of these hooks is subject to change as there are plans to improve rpms ability to undo file operations in case of failure.

+## Per chroot hooks

+Hooks `chroot_pre` and `chroot_post` execute once per each chroot() call rpm does during a transaction.
+The pre-hook runs just before the actual chroot() call and the post-hook right after it, regardless of whether the call succeeded or not.
+The direction (in/out) of the operation is passed in the second argument.

+Post hook is guaranteed to execute whenever pre hook was executed.
 ## Examples

 For a few simple examples, see the plugins shipped with rpm itself: [https://github.com/rpm-software-management/rpm/tree/master/plugins](https://github.com/rpm-software-management/rpm/tree/master/plugins)